dylanw422/skiptracer/README.md

 ## Installation

 1. Clone this repository to your local machine or download the ZIP file and extract it.
-2. You can clone using the terminal by running the following command: `https://github.com/dylanw422/skiptracer.git`
+2. You can clone using the terminal by running the following command: `git clone https://github.com/dylanw422/skiptracer.git`
 3. Navigate to the project directory in your terminal.

 ## Setup